-13. We can also stop/restart Chronicle Connector service in similar manner
+13. We can also stop/restart the Chronicle Connector service in a similar manner

 14. To verify that your setup was correct and your connectivity has been established, you can check the log file with the following command:

-Note: All Metric/health logs will be available in below Directory
+Note: All Metric/health logs will be available in the below Directory

 We have configured Falcon Chronicle Connector to pull and forward logs to Forwarder or Chronicle.